About service perimeters

 Restricting access to Google Cloud resources to only private access from

 VPC networks means that access using interfaces such as the Cloud Console

 and the Cloud Monitoring console are denied.
 You can continue to use

 gcloud command-line tool or API clients from VPC networks that share a service perimeter

 Allow context-aware access from outside a service perimeter using ingress rules

-You can allow context-aware access to resources restricted by a perimeter based on client attributes, such as identity type (service account or user), identity, device data, and network origin (IP address or VPC network).
+You can allow context-aware access to resources restricted by a perimeter based on client attributes.
+You can specify client attributes, such as identity type (service account or user), identity, device data, and network origin (IP address or VPC network).